ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 [img_sbt_nav_site_th]: {{ img_dir }}/sbt_nav_site_thumb.png
 [img_sbt_nav_site]: {{ img_dir }}/sbt_nav_site.png

-For both the site and page navigation dropdowns, the bootstrap theme uses JavaScript hackery to unpack the internal list structure and convert it to an ordered flat list with hierarchy displayed using extra left padding corresponding to levels.
+For both the site and page navigation dropdowns, the Bootstrap theme uses JavaScript hackery to unpack the internal list structure and convert it to an ordered flat list with hierarchy displayed using extra left padding corresponding to levels.
 The natural levels of table of content displayed